SchlossLab/Schloss_rrnAnalysis_mSphere_2021/exploratory/2020-11-02-dominance-commonness-of-esvs.md

 ### Conclusions…

--   Among the sub-regions, a majority of species have an ASV that is found in more than 80% of the genomes.
-For full length sequences, only 25% of ASVs are found across more than 80% of the genomes
+-   Among the sub-regions, a majority of species have an ESV that is found in more than 80% of the genomes.
+For full length sequences, only 25% of ESVs are found across more than 80% of the genomes
--   The most common ASVs (i.e. more than 80% of the rrn copies) account for 46-74% of the genomes in the sub-regions and only 12% for the full length ASVs
+-   The most common ESVs (i.e. more than 80% of the rrn copies) account for 46-74% of the genomes in the sub-regions and only 12% for the full length ESVs
--   Underscores the problem that a single ASV is unlikely to be representative of the diversity of ASVs within the species
+-   Underscores the problem that a single ESV is unlikely to be representative of the diversity of ESVs within the species